- What are the implications of Brain Gut 4 and 5 for modern humans?

 Levee 13 in the Quilt talks in depth about the effects of certain lipids on PPAR.
 It turns out DHA/EPA have massive effects upon it.
 Moreover, it also turns out that fish based PUFA (DHA) is also a ligand of retinoid X receptors (RXR), and RAR binds most of the forms of Vitamin A in our bodies.
 Remember from the Hormone 101 blog to make hormones we need Vitamin A and T3 to be present in good concentrations to convert LDL cholesterol to pregnenolone.
 Pregnenolone then undergoes transformation to the rest of hormone chain in humans, provided cytokine levels are low.
 That hormone chain ends in Vitamin D production making it an ideal way to tell us what is going on in that engine.

-DHA, the fat in shellfish and seafood, has direct epigenetic affects on human epigenetics: Think Levee 14 of the Quilt
+DHA, the fat in shellfish and seafood, has direct epigenetic effects on human epigenetics: Think Levee 14 of the Quilt

 Non Geeks: The food we eat completely determines what kind of health we will have because of the way Mother Nature created us.

-When DHA molecules are adjacent to each other in a tissue like the brain the π-electron clouds actually are closer together in space than they are when the DHA molecule is alone by itself in a pill or in a liquid state.
-This unique ability allows for DHA in a membrane to be come its own receptor in a membrane to allow for amazing electrical abilities.
-This is why DHA is so special and has been conserved by evolution in the nervous system of all life forms and not replaced with the more common land based form of PUFA’s like DPA we mentioned in Brain Gut 4.
+When DHA molecules are adjacent to each other in a tissue like a brain the π-electron clouds actually are closer together in space than they are when the DHA molecule is alone by itself in a pill or in a liquid state.
+This unique ability allows for DHA in a membrane to become to its own receptor in a membrane to allow for amazing electrical abilities.
+This is why DHA is so special and has been conserved by evolution in the nervous system of all life forms and not replaced with the more common land-based form of PUFA’s like DPA we mentioned in Brain Gut 4.

 Moreover, this evidence that these things happen within nanoseconds in the cell membranes of neurons are found in vivo experiments done in medicine daily according to functional MRI data, and EEG strips in all of us that doctors order daily.
 These abilities are also unique to humans.
 It’s nothing short of amazing to think evolution can move that fast on a micro level but still not affect the phenotype of the organism in any great macro way.
 Another paradox of life revealed I guess done by DHA in vivo.